 Do Anemone Flowers Prefer Wet or Dry Soil?

 Anemone flowers prefer moist soil.
-They don’t like saturated soil or parched soil.
+They don’t like saturated soil or dried soil.

 Can I Improve Soil Health Around My Anemones?